-- Last year, our group homes for at risk teens, located in Surrey, helped 84 youth with over 500 counselling sessions and activities to reunite them with their families.
+- In 2007, our group homes for at risk teens, located in Surrey, helped 84 youth with over 500 counselling sessions and activities to reunite them with their families.
 Our two group homes for adults with developmental delays, located in Surrey, continue to provide a nurturing and supportive environment.

 - Peace Arch Community Services was the first social service agency in British Columbia and the 13th in Canada to be accredited by the internationally recognized Council on Accreditation and we are the only one in British Columbia to be accredited four times.